cfpb/consumerfinance.gov/docs/running-docker.md

 to setup your Docker environment and create the project Docker containers.

 We use [`docker-compose`](https://docs.docker.com/compose/reference/overview/)
-to run an Elasticsearch container, a PostgreSQL container, and Django in a Python container.
+to run an Elasticsearch container, a PostgreSQL container, an Apache container, and Django in a Python container.

 All of these containers are configured in our